How do I change my Password?

-To reset your password, simply log in using your Habbo I.D and click on your avatar that appears in the top right corner.
+- To reset your password, simply log in using your Habbo I.D and click on your avatar that appears in the top right corner.

 What should I do if I think someone knows my password?

 NEVER change your password to something someone else told you to.
 They could steal your account and all your Furni.
-If someone asks for your password or tells you to change it into something else, please report it to the moderator on duty by clicking on the Call For Help icon and then leave the room.
+If someone asks for your password or tells you to change it into something else, please report it by clicking on the Call For Help icon and then leave the room.